josephxbrick/paginator/README.md

 ## Messages

 ### paginator.on "dotTapped", ->
-If `interactive` of the paginator is set to true, the `dotTapped' event is fired when a dot is tapped.
+If `interactive` of the paginator is set to true, the `dotTapped` event is fired when a dot is tapped.
 ```
 paginator.on "dotTapped", (dotLayer, dotIndex) ->
 ```